jarviscanada/jarvis_data_eng_BrandonWong/README.md

 ## Professional Experiences

+**Associate (Data Engineer), Technnology Advisory Services, Jarvis Consulting Group (Oct 2024 - Dec 2024)**: Designed a synthetic data generation solution in Oracle to accelerate the client's development efficiency by reducing 50% in testing preparation time.
+I have also facilitated comprehension of the database schema by providing exhaustive insights into the structure and relationships of the data.

 **Software Developer Trainee, Jarvis Consulting Group (Aug 2024 - Sep 2024)**: Train to become a lifelong learner and developer through Jarvis Consulting Group's Java developer training.
 I am piecing the building blocks to implement web applications using the Java ecosystem using Java 1.8, Maven and Spring Boot.
 Furthermore, I collaborate with other trainees to develop my communication and leadership and to help others to understand development concepts such as Networking, Containerization and Command Line tools.

-**Co-Founder, Ensemble Technologies Inc. (Dec 2022 - Jan 2024)**: Transformed and refactored a client’s mobile car inspection application to view and perform on-sight inspection that extended a contract from 6 to 18 weeks.
+**Co-Founder, Ensemble Technologies Inc. (Dec 2022 - Jan 2024)**: Transformed and refactored a client's mobile car inspection application to view and perform on-sight inspection that extended a contract from 6 to 18 weeks.
 I also hired, coached and led development team of three in UI/UX, full-stack development and software testing practices.

-**Frontend Web Developer, Radish Cooperative (Oct 2021 - Sep 2022)**: Implemented robust sales enablement tools, facilitating access to sales data across 15+ restaurants and streamlining product management processes across five ordering platforms.
+**Software Developer, Radish Cooperative (Oct 2021 - Sep 2022)**: Implemented robust sales enablement tools, facilitating access to sales data across 15+ restaurants and streamlining product management processes across five ordering platforms.
 I also enhanced the online-ordering platform by updating the Angular code base with RxJS and Bootstrap, resulting in a 30% improvement in system performance and reducing order processing time by 25%.

 **Android Developer, McGill University [Dr. Benjamin Fung] (Jun 2020 - Sep 2020)**: Built an embedded android application that controls the TEMI robot to guide guest around the School of Information at McGill University.